Underground University Russia

 Petr Jasek (formerly imprisoned in Sudan) teaches a group of Russian speaking church leaders.

 Our UU Russia participant not only attended his church, but also studied together with him at the same seminary.
-When she found out about Pastor Bakhrom’s arrest, she was initially shocked, but gradually realized that God chose him as the one who should have the honor to suffer for his faith.
-According to her, when the police put pressure on him to have 10 church leaders sign some documents confessing to crimes, Pastor Bakhrom took full responsibility himself and told his church leaders not to sign.
+When she found out about Pastor B’s arrest, she was initially shocked, but gradually realized that God chose him as the one who should have the honor to suffer for his faith.

 She also said there was no limit to the joy of the whole church when they found out the news about the early release of the pastor from prison.